FBW32/38-PB-objects-pt1/README.md

 { a: 1, b: 2, c: 3 } ➞ [["a", "b", "c"], [1, 2, 3]]
 {key: true} ➞ [["key"], [true]]
 ```

+**Hint**
+Refer to Object.keys, Object.values, Object.entries, Object.fromEntries, Object.assign and Object.getOwnPropertyNames for these exercises.